| SEARCH | DOCTORS | RABBIS/CANTORS | DONATE | CONTACT US

 The Canavan Foundation Spring Theater Gala

 Every spring since our founding, Canavan Foundation supporters have gathered for dinner and a Broadway show as our major fundraising event.
 The producer or director has joined us for a fascinating pre-show Q&A over dinner in person, or Zoom.
-In recent years we’ve been to "Company," "Ink," "Carousel," "Hello Dolly," "Shuffle Along on Broadway," "The Audience," "Raisin in in the Sun and "Matilda."
+In recent years we’ve been to "Cabaret at the Kit Kat Club," "Bob Fosse's Dancin'," "Company," "Ink," "Carousel," "Hello Dolly," "Shuffle Along on Broadway," "The Audience," "Raisin in in the Sun and "Matilda."

 To be placed on our email list to stay informed about all Canavan Foundation events and news, please click here.